mildbyte/sp500/README.md

 # sp500
-Code and data used to produce charts analyzing the SP500 returns
+Code and data used to produce charts analyzing the SP500 returns for my blog post (link pending).